Fully Funded MFA Programs

 Benefits Offered: Tuition, Health insurance

 This school is located where St. Louis City meets St. Louis County, right across one of the largest urban parks in the country.
 Washington University in St. Louis is known throughout the region as an academic powerhouse.
-One thing that makes this program stand out is that it is one of the few MFA programs that does not require a GRE for admissions.
-As a two-year program of 20 to 25 students, students are encouraged to focus their studies on fiction, poetry, and creative nonfiction.
-Each year, the school invites a diverse group of poets, fiction writers, and nonfiction writers to the department so that students can have a broad experience of different writers.
+A distinguishing feature of this program is its status as one of the rare MFA initiatives that forego the GRE requirement for admission.
+Spanning a two-year duration with a group of 20 to 25 students, attendees are encouraged to delve into fiction, poetry, and creative nonfiction as their primary focus.
+Annually, the institution welcomes an eclectic assembly of poets, fiction authors, and nonfiction writers to the department, enriching students' exposure to a wide spectrum of literary creators.
 The school is able to offer all new students full and equal financial aid in the form of a University Fellowship, which allows students to live somewhat comfortably in a relatively inexpensive city.
-Additionally, there are two university-wide fellowships available that graduate students can apply for that carry a stipend of $31,296.
+Additionally, there are two university wide fellowships available that graduate students can apply for that carry a stipend of $31,296.

 University of Michigan, Ann Arbor